Real versus nominal value (metrology)

 The distinction between real value and nominal value occurs in many fields.

+In metrology, the nominal value of a physical quantity is a rounded or approximate value, useful as a guidance for the appropriate use of an object under consideration.
+(Note: It is opposed to other values of a quantity, such as the measured value, the true value, the conventional value, or the reference value.)

-From a philosophical viewpoint, nominal value represents an accepted condition, which is a goal or an approximation, as opposed to the real value, which is always present.
+From a philosophical viewpoint, nominal value represents an accepted condition, which is a goal or an approximation, as opposed to the real value, which is assumed always present.

 Measurement

-In manufacturing, a nominal size or trade size is a size "in name only" used for identification.
+In manufacturing, a nominal size, or trade size, is a size "in name only" used for identification.
 The nominal size may not match any dimension of the product, but within the domain of that product the nominal size may correspond to a large number of highly standardized dimensions and tolerances.

-Nominal sizes may be well-standardized across an industry, or may be proprietary to one manufacturer.
+Nominal sizes may be well-standardized across an industry or may be proprietary to one manufacturer.

 Applying the nominal size across domains requires understanding of the size systems in both areas; for example, someone wishing to select a drill bit to clear a "1/4-inch screw" may consult tables to show the proper drill bit size.
 Someone wishing to calculate the load capacity of a steel beam would have to consult tables to translate the nominal size of the beam into usable dimensions.

 When considering the engineering tolerance between a shaft (or bolt) going through a hole in some other part (such as a nut), both the shaft (or bolt) have the same nominal size (also called the basic size), but all the holes are physically larger and all the shafts are physically smaller in order that any shaft (or bolt) of a given nominal size can fit into any hole of the same nominal size.

 In measurement, a nominal value is often a value existing in name only; it is assigned as a convenient designation rather than calculated by data analysis or following usual rounding methods.
 The use of nominal values can be based on de facto standards or some technical standards.

 All real measurements have some variation depending on the accuracy and precision of the test method and the measurement uncertainty.
 The use of reported values often involves engineering tolerances.

 One way to consider this is that the real value often has the characteristics of an irrational number.
 In real-world measuring situations, improving the measurement technique will eventually begin yielding unpredictable least significant digits.
 For example, a 1-inch long gauge block will measure to be exactly 1 inch long until the measuring techniques reach a certain degree of precision.
 As techniques improve beyond this threshold, it will become clear that 1 inch is not the real value of the gauge block length, but some other number approximates it.